diemesleno/syscsv/README.md

 r) Access http://127.0.0.1:8080 and click the button to consume the API and populate the database

-s) Access http://127.0.0.1:8080/admin and log in using the superuser created in the step (l) to check the information with the data processed
+s) Access http://127.0.0.1:8080/admin and log in using the superuser created in the step (o) to check the information with the data processed
 ```